All Your Perfects

 All Your Perfects is a 2018 romance novel written by Colleen Hoover that follows the story of the couple Graham and Quinn.
 It is Colleen Hoover's 16th book and can be read as a standalone.

 Plot

-The book shows the couple meeting each other for the first time in the past and their present when they are married.
-In the book, Quinn struggles due to her infertility.
-The book ends with Graham and Quinn adopting a puppy.
+The book depicts the first meeting between Graham and Quinn in the past, as well as their lives together in the present.
+In the book, Quinn struggles with infertility.

 Reception

 Upon its release, the novel was included on The New York Times Best Seller list and the USA Today's Best Selling Books list.
 A review from Kirkus stated that "this depiction of a marriage in crisis is nearly perfect."
-The author described it as "probably the saddest book I’ve ever written."
+Hoover described it as "probably the saddest book I’ve ever written."